Dale Scott: Personal life

 Scott worked as a radio personality at KBDF, a Top 40 station in Eugene, Oregon, in the late 1970s.
 He is an avid Oregon Ducks football fan and often attends games at Autzen Stadium when given the opportunity.
 He is friends with baseball commentator Harold Reynolds.

-Scott came out as gay in 2014, becoming the first active openly gay umpire in MLB.
+Scott came out as gay in 2014, becoming the first active openly gay umpire in the MLB, which also made him the first out active male official in either the NBA, NHL, NFL or the MLB.
 He is married to Michael Rausch, whom he met at CC Slaughters in Portland in October 1986.

 In 2015, Scott was inducted into the National Gay and Lesbian Sports Hall of Fame, and to the Hall of Honor at Sheldon High School in his hometown of Eugene.

-Scott released a book on May 1, 2022, "The Umpire Is Out: Calling the Game and Living My True Self" with Rob Neyer.
+In 2022, Scott published his memoir The Umpire Is Out: Calling the Game and Living My True Self, co-written with Rob Neyer.